Our Plan

 5. Promote Well-being for All Occupants of the Building

-“The building that we design needs to promote well-being.
+“The facility that we design needs to promote well-being.
 We have seen healing gardens in human hospitals that can help create a sense of calm and accelerate healing.
 I want to see that balance—that it’s not just a high-tech facility, but it’s a place where people who are immersed in this facility (be they clients, employees, or students) for long hours can feel as though the environment is welcoming and calming.”

 —Dr. John August, the Carl B. King Dean of Veterinary Medicine